tcveatch/robacus/README.md

 so, we should not lose, and will profit by understanding, what they have done.
 For that reason I bring you "ROBACUS".

-You might even be able to compile and run it.
-Please try!
+You might even be able to compile and run it (I'd love to see a port to WebAssembly, which would enable it to be executed on any modern platform.)
+If you are able, please try!  ...
+Or, please give me some guidance as to how I might begin

 If something should be in a different place, or if you can improve the understandability or utility of these files, please send me the changes